osuosl/timesync/source/auth.rst

 Token-based authentication
 --------------------------

 Token-based is the primary and default authentication method for TimeSync.
 TimeSync provides an endpoint at ``/login``, which should be sent a POST request, with the body fitting one of the other available authentication schemes (e.g. Password, LDAP).
-The endpoint will then return a `JWT token <http://jwt.io/>`_ string as its response body.
+The endpoint returns a `JWT token
+<http://jwt.io/>`_ string as its response body.
+This response body is
-This response body will be used to access the other endpoints:
+used to access the other endpoints:

 POST endpoints: